This is a guest post by Letitia of “Sometimes I Feel Like a Porcupine” with some additions and graphics by Rustina.

 - 1 cup coconut palm sugar (This can be lessened or increased depending on taste.
 I did 3/4 a cup and it still tasted great.)

-Optional: almonds, coconut flakes, vanilla, cinnamon, peanut butter, etc. Basically anything you can imagine that you would like to add.
-This time, I decided to add chopped almonds and unsweetened coconut flakes.
+Optional: almonds, coconut flakes, vanilla, cinnamon, peanut butter, dried fruit, Cream Cheese Frosting for filling, Butterscotch Sauce, etc. Basically anything you can imagine that you would like to add.
+This time, I decided to add chopped walnuts and dried blueberries.
+I also did some with a layer of this recipe, cream cheese frosting, and covered in melted baking chocolate.

 Fun facts about these ingredients: